jctaoo/elecrun/docs/README.md

 #### option `--clean-cache`

-`dev` command save the build artifact to `node_modules/.electron-run/app` under your project by default.
+`dev` command save the build artifact to `node_modules/.elecrun/app` under your project by default.
 But sometimes you want to clean these files.
 This options help you clean cache files when you run `dev` command.

 #### options `--esm`

 The `--esm` option is used to specify whether to use ESM modules to run the main process code.
-By default, `electron-run` uses `commonjs` modules to run the main process code.
+By default, `elecrun` uses `commonjs` modules to run the main process code.
 If you want to use ESM modules, just add this option.

 > Some third-party libraries only support `esm` modules.
 When using such third-party libraries, you may need to add this option.